 Quantum Photonic Packaging

 As the 21st century is entering its third decade, we are witnessing a second quantum revolution, powered by such quantum-mechanical phenomena as superposition, quantum entanglement, and interference.
 Superposition suggests that a quantum particle, isolated from its environment, can exist in any combination of quantum states at the same time: different energy levels, spin, polarization, or even positions in space.
-Compared to the conventional bit, the basic building block of our digital world, and its only two discrete states – 0 or 1 – the quantum bit or qubit has an infinite number of possible identities – and this range of possible states for every qubit was recognized as the potential basis for the computers and algorithms of the future (quantum computing and quantum simulation) almost have a century ago.
+Compared to the conventional bit, the basic building block of our digital world, and its only two discrete states – 0 or 1 – the quantum bit or qubit has an infinite number of possible identities – and this range of possible states for every qubit was recognized as the potential basis for the computers and algorithms of the future (quantum computing and quantum simulation) almost half a century ago.

 When two qubits are entangled, we can read the state of one qubit to know the state of its twin – immediately, without delay, and crucially, even if the two qubits are physically separated from each other.
 This phenomenon, termed quantum teleportation, forms the basis for secure, bug-proof quantum communication and quantum-based imaging technologies (ghost imaging).

 Not unlike waves, qubits can also interfere with each other and even with themselves.
 When sub-waves overlap, the measurable amplitude of the wave is determined by the quantum-mechanical phase captured by the sub-waves.
 It reacts to even the tiniest outside forces, such as electrical or magnetic fields, Earth’s acceleration at the specific time and place, or simply the passing of time.
 Quantum sensors can use this to outperform conventional sensors, as their measuring data does not have to be calibrated, but simply understood in relation to several known and absolute constants of nature.